The term cocoyam brings back the memory

 Grimaldi and co. are researching the early movement of plants around the world, such as the spread of taro through Oceania, and through transatlantic travel in more recent history.
 With a combination of historical record, medicinal and culinary patterns of use, information which could broadly be called linguistic, and genetic information, they attempt to piece together the history of this plant which is elemental to human migration across the world both in colonial times and deep history.

 For example Dr Ilaria Maria Grimaldi did an interesting study to trace the African origins of cultivated Colocasia (taro) species found in Suriname.
 Specimens in living plant collections and herbaria were compared to 775 plant specimens she had collected previously in Cameroon, Nigeria, the DRC, Tanzania and Kenya.

 Using mitochondrial and nuclear microsatellite gene markers, the samples were submitted to multivariate, cluster and Bayesian analysis to see if they clustered with the African samples.

 Taro or cocoyam has to be processed to remove the poisonous phytochemicals which vary in strength across varieties and the diverse processing has become part of culinary traditions around the world keeping people safe.
-My sister in California had a bad bout of food poisoning when she ate Colocasia she had grown.
+My sister in California, being divorced from this food culture, had a bad bout of food poisoning when she ate Colocasia she had grown.